Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Are the movable backrests/armrests annoying in daily use?

-They weren’t, as long as you set them deliberately.
-Once positioned, they stayed stable in normal sitting and lounging, but sloppy placement reduced back support.
+Not really, as long as you place them with intention.
+Once set, they stayed stable in normal use, but sloppy placement hurt back support.

 Is the seat depth too deep for shorter users?